mz3/async-mutex-wrap/README.md

 }
 ```

-`mutexify` examples both the function body and the params passed as mutex keys.
+The mutex uses both the function and the params passed as mutex keys.
 See `mutexify.spec.js` for detailed examples.